jasonchristopher21/tldr/docs/cs2105/midterm-discussion/practice-paper-2.md

 ### Question 4

 Lecture note.
-A port number is 16 bytes long.
+A port number is 16 bits long.

 ### Question 5